JeffCube99/UnityWiki/docs/source/game_architecture/information_transfer.rst

     types, see `JSON Serialization <https://docs.unity3d.com/Manual/JSONSerialization.html>`_

-.. dropdown:: A class that saves and loads information from a save file.
+.. dropdown:: A class that saves and loads information from a JSON save file.

     ..  code-block:: c#